 A very flavorful crustless spinach quiche is perfect for breakfast, lunch, or meatless dinner.
 I bake two at a time, to ensure I have yummy leftovers!

 Crustless quiches are awesome.
 I do love a flaky crust – who doesn’t!
-But as good as the crust is, I no longer feel it’s worth the added carbs.
-Abd even a low-carb crust is not necessarily worth the extra calories.
+But as good as the crust is, I no longer feel it’s worth the extra carbs.
 After all, most of the flavor is in the filling.

 I especially like this crustless spinach quiche.
-It’s nutritious, and – just as important – it’s very tasty.
+It’s very easy to make, and – just as important – it’s very tasty.
 The combination of spinach, garlic, and Parmesan is wonderful.

 The ingredients you’ll need

 You’ll only need a few simple ingredients to make this tasty quiche.
 The exact measurements are included in the recipe card below.
 Here’s an overview of what you’ll need:

 Frozen chopped spinach: I never tried making this recipe with fresh spinach.

 Eggs: I use large eggs in most of my recipes, this one included.